Lounek09/Cyberia/README.md

    ```

 5. **Create a systemd service:**
-   To launch the app in the background, a systemd service is a good approach.
    Go to `/etc/systemd/system` and create a new file called `cyberia.service` with this content.
 Replace *salamandra* with your user:
    ```service
    [Unit]
    Description=Cyberia Service